course-details-portlet

 Upon completion of the course, students can

-• consult reliable sources on AI and reformulate the presented problems, choice of methods, and results in a short, concise manner
+• consult reliable sources on AI and present real-world problems, choice of methods, and results in a short, concise manner

 • discuss and communicate advantages and limitations of selected AI methods for problem-solving in a scientific manner

-• reflect upon and discuss not only about what AI can do but also what AI should be allowed to do, and what measures may be required to make AI beneficiary to human society
+• reflect upon and discussopportunities and threats of AI in human society, and what measures may be required to make AI beneficiary to human society, including aspects of ethics and sustainability

 Learning methods and activities